Article I – Name

 Section 1.
 Nominating

-In January of each year, the Co-Presidents shall appoint a Nominating Committee to develop a single slate of candidates, consisting of one candidate per office, for Officer positions for the following season.
+In January of each year, the President shall appoint a Nominating Committee to develop a single slate of candidates, consisting of one candidate per office, for Officer positions for the following season.
 The Nominating Committee shall consist of a Chair (a past Officer) plus four additional members.
-The position of Chair shall alternate annually between the Harmony Grits and the Village Voices.
-The additional committee members shall be two from each choral group.
 Members of the Nominating Committee shall not be eligible to be nominated for any of the positions for which they are seeking candidates.

 Section 2.
 Other Committees and Appointed Positions